sendyit/prestashop/README.md

   ![alt text](https://raw.githubusercontent.com/sendyit/prestashop/dev/views/img/environment.png)

  - Key in Sendy API Configuration.
 To set it up on your testing environment, choose 'Testing' from the environment dropdown, otherwise,choose 'Live'.
- - For testing environment, contact us to get your personal 'Sendy Api Key' and 'Sendy Api Username'.
- - For production environment (live), set up your Sendy Api Key and Sendy Api Username.
+ - For both environments (Staging and Live), set up your Sendy Api Key and Sendy Api Username.
  - To do so, log in into your Sendy account -> click on Menu -> Admin Settings -> Generate API Key and Username then follow the procedure.
 You need to log in as the Admin for you to access the Admin Settings panel.
  - Set up your shop's location details then click save
  - Still in your back-office, click on the "Shipping" tab.
 You will find sendy as a carrier.